sardana-org/sardana/doc/source/sep/SEP6.md

     - wait some time
 - for each TriggerGate element implied in the generation set state to On

 The action_loop waits some time between interrogating controllers for their states.
-The wait time by default is 0.01 [s] and is configurable with the PoolSynchronization_SleepTime property (unit: milliseconds) of the Pool Tango Device.
+The wait time by default is 0.01 [s].

-**Out of scope of SEP6 but related to TriggerGate**

-TriggerGate elements could implement non-equidistant characteristic.
-In this case the dynamic parameters require arbitrary way of configuration.
-This could be: initial offset and a sequence of sets of parameters (active_period, passive_period), or initial offset and a generator function.

-Each Sardana element type must provide at least one SardanaAttribute.
-In case of TriggerGate it is the Index which represent the index of the last generated trigger or gate.
-The minimal necessary implementation is provided in SEP6, but it should be extended in the future.

 ExpChannel
 -----------------------------